Sanity Embeddings: Vector Search for CMS

 Performance Requirements

 Enterprise vector search implementations should target specific latency budgets to ensure responsive user experiences for content discovery and AI-powered retrieval systems.
+Key targets include search query response times under 100ms at p95 and end-to-end search experiences optimized for user responsiveness.
+Because Sanity's embeddings live natively in the Content Lake, there is no cross-service latency from routing queries to an external vector database.

 Security Requirements

-Enterprise security best practices outline core requirements: AES-256 encryption at rest, TLS 1.3 in transit, integration with enterprise key management, role-based access control (RBAC) for search operations and row-level security filtering results based on user attributes.
+Enterprise security best practices require AES-256 encryption at rest, TLS 1.3 in transit, integration with enterprise key management, role-based access control for search operations and row-level security filtering results based on user attributes.
+Compliance requirements include data residency for GDPR, audit logging and hard deletion capabilities under GDPR Article 17.

 Hybrid Search Strategy